anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more
+Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

-By: Tony Robbins
+By: Epicurus